 The thing we particularly like about this Champ is the fact that it pretty much never sounds bad.
 As long as you don’t overload it and push to a breaking point by cranking everything up to 11, you will always have a good sound.
 The amp never sounds synthetic and phony, and in the era of digital trickery and shortcuts, that is most certainly no mean feat.

-Experimentation is the focal point here, but what we really like is that despite having a truly vast array of sonic tweaks available, which include a set of 12 dialed in amp models and seven smart effect types, the device always delivers the goods with solid or high-quality audio.
+Experimentation is the focal point here, but what we really like is that despite having a truly vast array of sonic tweaks available, which include a set of over 200 amp and cab models and eight smart effect types, the device always delivers the goods with solid or high-quality audio.
 This gives the players a realistic image of effects they could use, allowing them to actually forge their style from the very get-go.
 In the world of overproduction, carving a distinctive style is a must, and this little Spider allows it.

-As for other notable features, the amp features a single 12-inch Celestion custom speaker, a standard 1/4-inch input, a 1/4-inch headphone output, a CD/MP3 input, a built-in chromatic tuner, and a FBV foot controller jack.
-This should be on anyone’s list of the best guitar amps under $300.
+As for other notable features, the amp features a custom-built, full-range speaker system, a standard 1/4-inch input, a 1/4-inch headphone output, a CD/MP3 input, a built-in chromatic tuner, and a FBV foot controller jack.

 Last but certainly not least, we’d like to draw your attention to the Peavey Vypyr VIP 1, a budget-friendly option on this list that is bound to surprise you with quality performance.